usamaBIftikhar/Live-Cricket/README.md

 # LiveTV Android APP
-This is a native android app developed to play ondemand Live TV for SmallAcademy.
+This is a android app developed to play Live TV streaming using m3u links.
+Which you can find at [SportsLeading m3u] (https://sportsleading.online/)
-You can Watch Full Tutorials at our [Youtube](https://smallacademy.co/youtube) Channel

-## PHP Backend
+## API for fetching details of channels
-You can download PHP Backend for this App [Here](https://github.com/bikashthapa01/livetv-streaming-php-backend)
+You can download API Backend for this App [Here](https://github.com/usamaBIftikhar/Live-Streaming-API)